 Now we are going to go to I Peter chapter 1:

-None the less, it becomes clear through his writing, even as John is identified as the Apostle of love, because he wrote about it all the time; and Paul is the apostle of faith, because he was writing about that constantly; Peter is the apostle of hope.
-Even though he wrote all this about suffering he also wrote probably more than anybody about hope, too.
+Nonetheless, it becomes clear through his writing, even as John is identified as the apostle of love because he wrote about it all the time, and Paul is the apostle of faith, because he was writing about that constantly, that Peter is the apostle of hope.
+Even though he wrote all this about suffering, he also wrote probably more than anybody about hope, too.
 And it is by this association with suffering that the value of hope rises to the surface of our understanding and really becomes helpful.

 Now we are going to read verse 13 through 15 because Peter tells us what hope should do for us.